Utsuro-bune: Historical investigations

 The first historical investigations of the Utsuro-bune incident were conducted in 1844 by Kyokutei Bakin (1767–1848).
 Kyokutei reports about a book called Roshia bunkenroku (魯西亜聞見録, 'Records of seen and heard things from Russia'), written by Kanamori Kinken.
 The book describes traditional Russian clothes and hairstyles and mentions a popular method to dust hair with white powder.
 It also mentions that many Russian women have natural red hair and that they wear skirts, similar to that of the lady of the legend.
 The accounts in the book are most likely based on the experiences of Daikokuya Kōdayū.

-This was a hair fashion that would have been common in 1782-1792 when Kodayu visited Russia, however it would have been extremely unusual and outdated by the year 1803.
+This was a hair fashion that would have been common in 1782-1792 when Kodayu visited Russia, but it would have been extremely unusual and outdated by the year 1803.

 Based upon the book, Kyokutei suggests that the woman of the Utsuro-bune incident could have been of Russian origin.
 He writes that the stories are similar to each other, as they differ only in minor descriptions (for example, one documents says "3.6 litres of water", another says "36 litres of water").
 He also questions the origin of the alleged exotic symbols found in and on the boat.
 Because he is convinced that he saw similar signs on a British whaler stranded shortly before his writing, Kyokutei wonders if the woman was a Russian, British or even American princess.
 Furthermore, he expresses his disappointment about the drawings of the Utsuro-bune, because they obviously do not fully match the witness descriptions.